 Ahh!
 This was an experience.
 Very limited options – only 1 hotel in Punakha and 5 in Khuruthang.
 There are few resorts but they are good 7-8 KM drive from city.
-When we reached Khuruthang in evening, we found that these hotels too were all booked for National Book Fair was on in Punakha.
+When we reached Khuruthang in evening, we found that these hotels too were all booked for National Book Fair that was going on in Punakha.
 Finally, we got a room in Damchen Resorts.
 This is an awesome resort with seating on river side.
-By the way, we also collected the contact details of the hotels, so that it can come handy to you –
+By the way, we also collected the contact details of the hotels, so that it can come handy for you –

 - Punaka: Only 1 Resort (Zhingkham Resort, Mobile: +975-2584722/23/24/25)

 - Khuruthang: Only 5 hotels in the city.
 Most of the resorts are far from the city.